+3.7.
 We work in coordination with other federal agencies in our activities.
-Is this something we should mention and if so how is it best to do so?
+Is this something we should mention in our application?

-You should mention any current partnerships that are relevant to the SIF program you are proposing and that would enhance your proposal.
+You should mention any current partnerships that are relevant to the SIF program you are proposing.
 Please note that SIF funding should not duplicate or replace current funding from other sources.
-Please refer to Section I. E. for a discussion of funding one might have from another federal evidence-based program.
+Please refer to Section A.5. for a discussion of funding one might have from another federal evidence-based program.